-Drawing students develop skills for rendering form, describing detail, and expressing ideas and gesture.
+Drawing students develop skills in form rendering, detailed descriptions, and idea expression and gesture.

-Drawing students work with a full range of media from charcoals, conte crayons, inks, pencils, colored pencils, as well as mixed media and experimental medias.
+Drawing students work with a full range of media including charcoals, Conté crayons, inks, pencils, and colored pencils in forms of mixed and experimental media.

 Figure drawing is an essential part of the beginning drawing curriculum.

-Our bachelor of fine arts (BFA) in studio art with an emphasis in drawing provides comprehensive training in what is arguably the most important element in any artist’s training.
-Students are introduced to a wide range of media and techniques with emphases on well-informed practice, experimentation, and expression.
+Ball State's art major (BFA) with a focus on drawing provides comprehensive training in what is arguably the most important element in any artist’s training.
+Students are introduced to a wide range of media and techniques with an emphasis on well-informed practice, experimentation, and expression.

 What You Will Study